mritunjaysharma394/vowpal-wiki/Projects.md

 - [Code pointer for text example parsing](https://github.com/VowpalWabbit/vowpal_wabbit/blob/master/vowpalwabbit/parse_example.cc)

 ## 3. VW server mode revamp
 VW currently has daemon mode, which allows clients to send examples, train and model and receive predictions.
-This uses raw sockets and a custom binary protocal We want to provide a modern version of VW's server mode utilizing a modern RPC technology.
+This uses raw sockets and a custom binary protocol We want to provide a modern version of VW's server mode utilizing a modern RPC technology.

 ### Goals
 - Single model serving using GRPC with the following endpoints: